ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 [**Link to design**](/mosip/mosip/tree/master/docs/design/registration/registrtaion-packet_export.md)

 ## 8. Analytics and Audit Logs [**[↑]**](#table-of-content)
 System captures and stores details of each transaction during registration process for audit purpose (except PII data).
 The audit data is stored in the audit database.
 When the client machine is working in an offline mode, the audit log is synced with the server as when the client machine is online.
 ## 9. Data Security [**[↑]**](#table-of-content)
 Registration client integrates with Trusted Platform Model (TPM) data integrity.
 For enhanced security and integrity purposes, data captured from individuals are saved securely in local system and then shared to server.
-The details saved locally would be encrypted.
-DataBase encryption is also mandatory.
+The details saved locally will be encrypted.
+Database encryption is also mandatory.

 MOSIP performs the following:

 1. Signing the data (This process is called as Signature) using Private Key provided by the TPM
    * This process will ensure that the request to the server has been dispatched from a registered or trusted registration client machine
-2. Validate the signature against the actual data using the Public Key or Public Part.
+2. Validates the signature against the actual data using the Public Key or Public Part.
 The application does not connect or access the underlying TPM to validate the Signature.
 This validation ensures that the request is from a registered or trusted registration client machine
-1. Encrypt and decrypt the data using RSA algorithm in TPM
+1. Encrypts and decrypts the data using RSA algorithm in TPM

 ### 9.1 Key Management [**[↑]**](#table-of-content)

 The data captured and stored in to the client machine during different process (such as new registration, update UIN, lost UIN, pre-registration) will be encrypted with the different set of keys.
-The keys have a different set of expiry policies and based on which it will be refreshed.
+The keys have a different set of expiry policies, based on which it will be refreshed.
 The keys are securely managed into the database.

 [**Link to design**](/mosip/mosip/blob/0.12.0/docs/design/registration/registration-key-management.md)